-So when I’ve heard you decided to release an original fighting game just for computers, I was ecstatic.
+So when I’ve heard you decided to release an original fighting game exclusively for computers, I was ecstatic.
 Buying a console is too expensive where I live and I’m tired to beg my rich friends to let me win every now and then at Street Fighter II.
-It’s not my fault I always get the shitty controller or that Miguel’s mom likes me best!
+It’s not my fault I always get the shitty controller or that Miguel’s mom likes me best.
 Where was I?
 Oh yes!
 The Amiga version looked awesome and couldn’t wait to buy the DOS version.
 Last night, I played it for the first time and my experience with it prompted me to write this letter just to ask you a simple question: WTF?!

 Body Blows is a fighting game made by Team17 and originally released in 1993 for the Commodore Amiga and DOS.
 A year later, an enhanced AGA edition was re-released for the Amiga.

 But before looking at the game, let’s look at the cover, shall we?

 As you can see, the cover features the 4 main characters posing.
 Both the lettering and the art style are okay, but I wish it had more background instead of just black.

 As you can see, the game starts by showing small profiles of all the characters involved, including Max, the bad guy, and then you get to the main menu.
 I wish I could tell you more about the game’s story, but there is none.
 The only thing that the manual and the profiles tell you is that Max is an evil underground boss with some dark secret and the rest of the characters are trying to topple him.
 It doesn’t even tell us if it’s a tournament or if they’re just kicking each other’s asses.
 Although if it’s the latter, it’s an original concept for a fighting game at the time, because back then it was ALWAYS a tournament.